pippodima/DP_Project/README.md

 4. `./QuizWebApp -verbose` it will print in the console all errors and information messages

 ## Note
-If the database is not working just navigate with the terminal and run the `Data/populateDb.go` file.
+If the database is not working just navigate to the folder of the project then click on the folder `/Data`, delete the database.db file and run CreateDB.exe, this script will create a new DataBase with no users and the 50 standard question
-You need to install GoLang before compiling and running the file.
-This file will create the database with two tables, one with 50 questions and one empty for the users that will register in the WebApp